 What makes the BOA adjustment system of the Pearl iZUMi unique is that the heat from cycling, and external temperature, can cause swelling in the feet.
 The BOA not only helps to avoid user injury but can be adjusted as you ride.

-This adjustment, known as a bi-directional closure, is made possible by an integrated lace wire.
+This adjustment, known as a bi-directional closure, via an integrated lace wire.
 This wire applies tension when you adjust the dial.

 Next, the wire tugs the shoe within from both sides.
-Adjustments can be supported by the overlapping Velcro strap that crosses over the toe-box, securing the front of the feet.
+Adjusts via the overlapping Velcro strap that crosses over the toe-box, securing the front of the feet.

 This all distributes pressure across the shoe, eliminating any potential discomfort, pinching, or hotspots from the BOA system.

 The elite Pearl iZUMi Road Race IV is more than a stylish mid-range cycling shoe; it’s also a stiff, durable footwear selection for longer riding treks.
 The shoe contains many of the same features from the higher-end Pearl models — which makes it a valuable cycling shoe for multi-purposed usage, even when not riding.

 How Does the Pearl iZUMi Road Race IV Compare?